seanshen-acuni/NYCU/BFS/README.md

 This project is licensed under the MIT License.

 ## Project Status
-For Academic Portfolio – This project was developed as part of coursework and is shared for demonstration purposes.
-No active maintenance is planned.
+Completed – This project was developed as part of my **academic research practice** in algorithm design.